 Cream cheese is another budget-friendly keto food.
 It’s inexpensive, delicious, and versatile.
 You can cook your vegetable with cream cheese and even make soup with it.
 It goes great on eggs and a dollop on meat helps add flavor and moisture.
 Cream cheese is also used in almost all of your low-carb keto deserts.

 Chicken wings are cheap and easy to cook.
 Just eat your wings naked and non-breaded or make your own sugar-free sauce.

 You can also buy frozen, whole chickens, freeze them, and use them as needed.

 Don’t throw the bones away either.
 Boil them down into the chicken bone broth.

 Following an OMAD diet plan might be one the best ways to do keto on a budget.

 I touched on this briefly earlier, but I wanted to highlight OMAD which stands for one meal a day.
 OMAD is really a game-changer.
 So, for example, if you normally eat 3 meals a day, with OMAD you would be eating approximately 35% less food.
 OMAD has really been my cost-saving secret weapon.

 I get it, the one meal you eat on OMAD will probably be bigger than what you would normally eat, but it still won’t equal the food volume that equates to your normal three meals.

-On most days I drink a bulletproof coffee (keto coffee) in the morning, skip lunch and have a delicious low-carb dinner.
+On most days I drink bulletproof coffee (keto coffee) in the morning, skip lunch, and have a delicious low-carb dinner.
 It’s really not that difficult as your body gets used to not eating during the day.
 The keto coffee helps keep me fat adapted.

 I don’t get hungry because my insulin/blood sugar stays low and my body just taps into my fat stores when it needs energy.